bogdanrbucur/ascii-rpg/README.md

 - different weapons for player and enemies with different stats;
 - dynamic tile generation as you explore, with multiple paths and dynamic descriptions;
 - "map" of the cave, in the sense that the game remembers where you've been if you backtrack;
-- d20 roll for your and enemie's attacks;
+- d20 roll for your and enemy's attacks;
 - some enemies can poison you and you need to roll a d20 to get rid of poison;
 - a rest system to regenerate health at the risk of being ambushed.